alphagov/govuk-developer-docs/source/manual/cookie-consent-on-govuk.html.md

 If the user clicks “Accept cookies” within the cookie banner or changes their cookie settings on the settings page, they get an additional cookie that ensures they don’t see the cookie banner again:

-`seen_cookie_message=true`
+`cookies_preferences_set`

+Users can still change their consent via the [cookie settings page].

 ## Special Cases
-### AB Tests

-AB Test cookies are set by Fastly.
-These cookies are categorised as strictly necessary because they provide users with a consistent experience between visits to GOV.UK.
-If the categorisation of these cookies was to change in the future, this would require additional implementation of cookie consent within Fastly.

 ### Google Analytics

 GOV.UK uses [Google Analytics](https://docs.publishing.service.gov.uk/manual/analytics.html) to track user journeys.

 Unlike other cookies on GOV.UK, Google Analytics (GA) cookies are not set using our cookie helpers.
-GA cookies are automatically initialised on page load, within Static.
+GA cookies are initialised within Static.
 Therefore, as well as deleting the GA cookies, we also need to [wrap the initialisation of GOVUK.Analytics](https://github.com/alphagov/static/blob/master/app/assets/javascripts/analytics/static-analytics.js#L21) to ensure the cookies are not recreated.

 We also set the following property to disable tracking: